 - Office and Industrial

 2. Mortgage REITs

-Not as popular as equity REITs, these funds loan money to real estate investors or invest in existing mortgage loans on properties (rather than investing directly in the properties themselves).
-Their main source of revenue is interest from the loans they hold.
+Not as popular as equity REITs, mortgage REITs or mREITs don’t own properties directly.
+Instead, they lend money to real estate investors or buy existing mortgage loans on properties.
+They primarily earn revenue from interest on the loans they hold.

 3. Hybrid REITs